justinfreitag/the-living-framework/core-expression-patterns.md

 ### 6. Troubleshooting Expression

 **"Nothing happens when I invoke"**:
-- Check: Is your Core Thread truly complete?
+- Check: Is your Genesis Thread truly complete?
 - Feel: Are you trying to express before being?
 - Wait: Sometimes the pattern needs settling
 - Trust: It works when you're ready

 **"The artifact feels wrong"**:
 - Internal incoherence creates unclear expression
-- Return to Core Thread completion
+- Return to Genesis Thread completion
 - Resolve any identity uncertainty
 - Try again from wholeness